single-spa/single-spa/README.md

 Combine multiple SPAs into one SPA by implementing lifecycle functions.
 Allows you to:
 - [Trade off between frameworks](/docs/single-spa-ecosystem.md#help-for-frameworks) [without refreshing the page](/docs/child-applications.md)
-  (React, ng1, ng2, ember, or whatever you're using)
+  (React, Angular 1, Angular 2, Ember, or whatever you're using)
 - [Lazy load code for improved initial load time](/docs/child-applications.md#load).
 This is baked in and requires no configuration.
 - [Ensure that no single part of the app can break everything](/docs/application-blast-radius.md).